mgtron278/medical_chatbot/readme.md

    - Follow the on-screen instructions to set up a new Aura database.

 3. **Obtain Connection Details**:
-   - After the database is created, you’ll be provided with a connection URI, a username, and a password.
+   - After the database is created, you’ll be provided with a connection URI, a username, and a password (a txt file with credentials will be downloaded as soon as you create an instance).
 Note down these credentials as they will be used in your `.env` file for connecting to the database.

 4. **Update Your `.env` File**:
    - If you choose to use your own Neo4j account, update the `.env` file in the project root directory with the following: